knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 ## Bringing It All (Event-Driven) Together

-With having almost all necessary components ready-to-go it is time to bring the use case "Monitoring Virtual Machines with Knative Eventing" into live.
-The final missing pieces are the function, deployed as a Knative Service (`ksvc`), itself with the corresponding `triggers`.
-The `triggers` will do the routing of events from a Broker to a Sink.
+With almost all our necessary components ready-to-go it is time to bring the use case "Monitoring Virtual Machines with Knative Eventing" to life.
+The final missing pieces are the function, deployed as a Knative Service (`ksvc`), and the corresponding `triggers`.
+The `triggers` will do the routing of events from the Broker to a Sink (in our case, the deployed function).
 Think of it like: "When an event matching this filter arrives in the broker, send it to this service (e.g. a function)."

 Remember, we want our CMDB database automatically and event-driven updated based on virtuial machine creation or deletion operations.
 Important is, that we are only interested in specific data which should be feet into the DB.